japila-books/spark-sql-internals/docs/expressions/Generator.md

 [[lateral-view]]
 [NOTE]
 ====
-You can only have one generator per select clause that is enforced by link:spark-sql-Analyzer.adoc#ExtractGenerator[ExtractGenerator] logical evaluation rule, e.g.
+You can only have one generator per select clause that is enforced by spark-sql-Analyzer.md#ExtractGenerator[ExtractGenerator] logical evaluation rule, e.g.

 ```
 scala> xys.select(explode($"xs"), explode($"ys")).show